Combat is the process of getting into a fight with bad guys, and resolving how that fight turns out.

 Although it is not a magical attack, holy water can affect incorporeal undead.
 Incorporeal undead also take full damage from Channel Divinity.

-Corporeal spells and effects that do not cause damage only have a 50% chance of affecting an incorporeal creature.
+Corporeal spells and effects that do not cause damage are resolved as normal.

 Force spells and effects, such as from a magic missile or Ghost Touch weapon, affect an incorporeal creature normally.